-Pile calculates the vertical load carrying capacities and vertical settlements of a range of individual piles in a layered soil deposit.
+Pile analysis calculates the vertical load carrying capacities and vertical settlements of a range of individual piles in a layered soil deposit.
 The theory is based on both conventional and new methods for drained (frictional) and undrained (cohesive) soils.
+Capacity can be calculated for a range of sections with under-ream.
 Settlements are calculated for solid circular sections without under-ream.

 - Pile is a quick and simple method of determining both pile load capacity as well as its settlement and the surrounding ground displacement.

 - Pile can be used to perform EC7 calculations.
 U.K. National Annex is supported.
 User-defined partial factors can also be applied.

 - Pile can be used to evaluate settlements arising from thermal and cyclic loads.

 - Load carrying capacity calculations using static formula from IS 2911 are supported.

 - Problems are quick to set up and results are easy to find using the gateway window.

 - Results can be exported for post-processing.